The Complete Guide to Gas Tungsten Arc Welding

 What Is Gas Tungsten Arc Welding?

-Gas tungsten arc welding or GTAW is also referred to as tungsten inert gas welding – TIG welding.
-This versatile welding technique works by means of an electric arc created between the base metal (that is to be welded) and a tungsten electrode (nonconsumable).
+Gas tungsten arc welding or GTAW is also called tungsten inert gas welding – TIG welding.
+This versatile welding technique works by means of an electric arc created between the base metal (that is to be welded) and a tungsten electrode (non-consumable).

-A welder operates a torch, which steadily feeds shielding gas to protect the hot base metal and molten weld pool from corrosion and contamination by the environment.
+A welder operates a torch, which steadily feeds shielding gas to protect the hot base metal and molten weld pool from environmental corrosion and contamination.
 Argon gas is usually deployed for TIG welding since it is an inert gas and is therefore ideal for safeguarding the weld joint.

-The shielding gas is odorless and lucid, which is why the operator can easily see the weld and arc.
+The shielding gas is odorless and lucid, so the operator can easily see the weld and arc.
 Hydrogen gas is included in some scenarios for greater travel speed.

-In gas tungsten arc welding, temperatures can go as high as 35,000 degrees Fahrenheit.
+In gas tungsten arc welding, temperatures can reach as high as 35,000 degrees Fahrenheit.
 The TIG welding torch directs intense heat to the base metal.
-In case a filler material is required for the welding process, it has to be fed manually by hand – just the same way as it is done in oxyacetylene gas welding.
-Cold wire feeders are also available, which can add filler materials when appropriate.
+If a filler material is required for the welding process, it has to be fed manually—just like in oxyacetylene gas welding.
+Cold wire feeders are also available, and filler materials can be added when appropriate.

-A weld pool is thus created by the electric arc, which melts filler metal and base metal.
+Thus, the electric arc creates a weld pool, which melts filler metal and base metal.
 The weld pool solidifies to form a powerful bond between the previously separate surfaces.

 GTAW is a truly versatile welding technique not just because it is suitable for a wide range of alloys and metals, but also because it permits all kinds of intricate welding movements.